BrickMMO/template-documentation-markdown/README.md

-# About Website Template
+# Documentation Website Template

-Each system will have a `system-about` website built with [Markdown](https://daringfireball.net/projects/markdown/).
+Each system will have a `system-documentation` website built with [Markdown](https://daringfireball.net/projects/markdown/).
 This website will be used to track contributions, versions, and documentation.
-This repo is a template for the `system-about` websites.
-These repos are named `system-about`.
+This repo is a template for the `system-documentation` websites.
+These repos are named `system-documentation`.

 This template is built using [Markdown](https://daringfireball.net/projects/markdown/).
 Creating and editing these websites will only require a basic understanding of [Markdown](https://daringfireball.net/projects/markdown/)

 ## Website Structure

-About websites will have the following structure:
+Documentation websites will have the following structure:

 ```
 project